tidev/hyperloop-examples/README.md

 ## Android

 You can download the [Android Programming Guide](http://docs.appcelerator.com/platform/latest/#!/guide/Android_Hyperloop_Programming_Guide) for information on running this demo application for Android and learning how to use Hyperloop in your own project.

+## Windows (Tech-Preview)

+Hyperloop 2.1.0 includes the Hyperloop Windows Tech Preview and it requires Titanium SDK 6.1.0 or later.
+You can download the [Windows Programming Guide](http://docs.appcelerator.com/platform/latest/#!/guide/Windows_Hyperloop_Programming_Guide) for information on running this demo application for Windows and learning how to use Hyperloop in your own project.

 # License